 Particular care is given to drawing disbursements, which often represent a substantial proportion of the claim.

-Party/Party costs are payable by an opposing Party pursuant to a Court or Tribunal order.
+Ordered or Party/Party costs are payable by an opposing Party pursuant to a Court or Tribunal order.
 A Party/Party costs order is, in reality, only a partial indemnity in favour of the party with the benefit of a costs order.
 To maximise the quantum of the costs awarded, it is important to engage an expert costs consultant to capture all costs that can be claimed.
-If you are the Party that is to respond to the costs order then a cost consultant should be engaged to scrutinize the other Party’s bill of costs and if necessary, prepare objections to same.
+If you are the Party that is to respond to the costs order then an expert cost consultant should be engaged to scrutinize the other Party’s bill of costs and if necessary, prepare objections to same.

 Costs may also be awarded by a Court on an indemnity basis.
 As for Party/Party costs, the relevant test is also fair and reasonable but the onus of proof is shifted.
 For indemnity basis bills, the paying party must prove that claims are unreasonable.